 Chicago May still delivers lake wind on Tuesday and a riverwalk lunch crowd by Thursday in the same week.
 Inside Loop and River North towers, that swing shows up in merchandiser cases working harder, oat milk rotating through steam wands faster, and the first intern cohort treating the break room like a neighborhood café.
 Reliability is not only beans—it is cold chain habits, grinder calibration, and a service rhythm that does not wait for a sticky drip tray to become the office joke on the floor finance tours before summer lease decisions.

-Merchandiser cases plus high-rise milk discipline are the May story along the river: grab-and-go culture and espresso expectations share one pantry footprint, and refrigerators become someone’s side job when discipline drifts.
+Merchandiser cases plus careful milk handling are the May story along the river: grab-and-go culture and espresso expectations share one pantry footprint, and refrigerators become someone’s side job when planning drifts.

 HVAC floors that flip from over-cooled to humid by lunch

-Oat as non-negotiable while partner suites still want whole milk
+Oat as standard while partner suites still want whole milk

 Professional services and tech tenants often standardize on oat for part of the floor while partners’ suites expect whole milk for client hospitality.
 Dialing taps during a pilot prevents the “wrong milk” week that shows up in internal chatter faster than a broken card reader on the merchandiser bank.